-Bothy Project is a unique and independent charitable organisation operating in a set of rural contexts, providing creative residences in bespoke small-scale, off-grid creative residency spaces to explore creativity, landscape and living simply.
+Bothy Project is a unique and independent charitable organisation operating in a set of rural contexts in Scotland, providing creative residencies in bespoke small-scale, off-grid creative residency spaces to explore creativity, landscape and living simply.

-We provide creative residences for practitioners in visual arts, craft & design, music, literature and performance, as well as thinkers, researchers, and people local to each bothy.
+We provide creative residencies for practitioners in visual arts, craft & design, music, literature and performance, as well as thinkers, researchers and people local to each bothy.
 Residents are able to use their residencies to explore creativity, landscape and living simply.
 Since 2021 the bothies have operated as sentinels of communication with the best experience and learning generated by residents shared widely through our new public programme.

 Bothy Project was initiated by artist Bobby Niven and architect Iain MacLeod in 2011.
-Bothy Project’s initial bothy was Inshriach Bothy, built as a part of the 2011 RSA Residencies for Scotland Programme and sits on the banks of the river Spey within a traditional Scottish woodland area of the Cairngorms National Park.
+Bothy Project’s initial bothy was Inshriach Bothy, built as a part of the 2011 RSA Residencies for Scotland Programme it sat on the banks of the river Spey within a traditional Scottish woodland area of the Cairngorms National Park.
 After hosting over 200 residencies, Inshriach Bothy retired as a residency location in February 2023.

 Sweeney’s Bothy is located on the Isle of Eigg, and was created by Bothy Project in collaboration with artist Alec Finlay as part of Creative Scotland’s Year of Natural Scotland 2013.